MegaOwIer/rucgraph/README.md

 This is a library of cpp header files mainly used for graph computing tasks.

-Here is [a Table of Contents](assets/Introduction.pdf) of rucgraph.
-Some other descriptions can also be found on this [page](https://yahuisun.github.io/rucgraph/).
+Here is [a Table of Contents](assets/Introduction.pdf).
+Some other descriptions can be found on this [page](https://yahuisun.github.io/rucgraph/).

+<b>Welcome to joining the development of rucgraph by pulling requests!</b>

 <p align="center">
 <img src="/assets/images/manual_Kaggle_lowquality.jpg" alt="drawing" width="200"/>